 - Research Coordinator: The Research Coordinator oversees and coordinates the daily activities of clinical research studies.
 They work closely with the clinical teams and investigators to ensure that all protocol required procedures and visits occur according to protocol specified guidelines.
 Research Coordinators generally manage participant enrollment and ensure compliance with the protocol and other applicable regulations.
 This includes but is not limited to: participant recruitment, obtaining informed consent, educating participants on the details of the research study, assessing participant eligibility, facilitating participant care and follow-up per protocol, creating source documentation, assisting in the assessment of toxicities/adverse events and reporting serious adverse events per IRB and sponsor requirements.
 They are generally the primary contact person for the research subject.

 The clinical research team will make every effort to assure that your Personal Health Information (PHI) is kept extremely confidential.
 Your information will not be shared without your permission or except required by law.

 If you choose to submit your information to use through this website, with your permission, this information will be entered into our clinical research database for both current and future study opportunities.
 You can ask to have your information removed at any time.
-If you choose to call in and speak to one of our research specialists over the phone, your information will be captured in the same electronic database.
+If you choose to call in and speak to one of our research staff over the phone, your information will be captured in the same electronic database.
 Again, this is voluntary and can be removed at any time.